Other ways to say “How are you?” and how to respond

 The moment a new word comes out of your mouth (or your fingertips if you’re typing) represents the moment you own it.
 It becomes part of your active vocabulary.
 A moment of bliss, similar to what a collector may feel when adding a new element to the existing collection.

-Needless to say, living in a non-native English-speaking country limits your possibilities but let’s not use that as an excuse to neglect our productive skills.
-So, what to do?
-First and foremost, take the reins and be proactive.
-Yes, but how?
-Traditionally, the way to go is to sign up for lessons, which is definitely a good move but it doesn’t take you as far as you need to go, does it?
-What you do elsewhere and how often you do it, is what makes all the difference.
-Consider attending classes as a map and yourself as the pilot who may use the map but sometimes just folds it and follows their instinct.
+Traditionally, the way to go is to sign up for lessons, which is a good move, but it doesn’t take you as far as you need to go, does it?
+What you add to that and how often you do it makes all the difference.
+Consider attending classes as a map and yourself as the pilot who may use the map but sometimes simply folds it and follows their instinct.
 Continue reading “Increase your output: written production”